Coining press: Operation

 Each coin is formed in a single operation.
 The press holds two negatives (molds that show each side of the coin) The body (material from which the coin is to be formed) is placed on the lower negative and the upper negative is lowered to create pressure sufficient to emboss the negatives onto the body.
 The upper negative descends directly without turning, pushed by a threaded bar that rotates, turned by a lever, compensated by an anti-torsion system.
-It is called a cold deformation as not heat is applied.
+It is called a cold deformation as no heat is applied.

 History

 Before the press, coins were minted with a hammer: